 Here are some examples of tools and technologies that can help your contact center run more efficiently and relieve your agents from repetitive tasks so that they can stay focused on more complex calls.

 - IVR.
 The right IVR solution can provide better customer service as well as reduce the reliance on your agents.
-Touch-tone and voice commands route calls, provide personalized information to callers and offer faster self-service for transactions that do not require an agent.
+Touch-tone and voice command route calls, provide personalized information to callers and offer faster self-service for transactions that do not require an agent.

 - WFM.
-Workforce Management solutions provide accurate forecasts and schedules taking into consideration agent preferences, vacations, seasonal trends, shrinkage, sickness, training, breaks, lunches and other factors to ensure optimal staffing.
+Workforce Management solutions provide accurate forecasts and schedules taking into consideration agent preferences, vacations, seasonal trends, shrinkage, sickness, training, breaks, lunches, and other factors to ensure optimal staffing.
 They also allow agents to easily see their schedule information and make requests for time off, bid on shifts or make swaps, giving them more ownership into their schedules.

 - Speech analytics.
-Advanced solutions offer post call and real-time speech analytics to provide feedback, assist agents with calls, identify areas for improvement and give kudos to top performers.
+Advanced solutions offer post-call and real-time speech analytics to provide feedback, assist agents with calls, identify areas for improvement and give kudos to top performers.
 Analytics solutions can be integrated with CRM and other systems to ensure that the right information is always available to agents when they need it.

 - Gamification.
 Gamification uses game mechanics to make training more fun.
 Continual feedback lets agents know how well they are performing against their own goals, as well as the rest of the team.